NDC Mediagroep: 2005–2021: NDC|VBK and NDC Mediagroep

 NDC merged in March 2005 with book publisher Veen Bosch & Keuning (VBK) to form NDC|VBK.
 On 1 June 2007, the NDC Mediagroep was established as the subsidiary of NDC|VDK that would handle interests in periodicals, radio, and TV.
 The interest in radio and TV was brief.
 In late 2012 the VBK book publication activities were spun off.
 As a result, the NDC|VBK holder company became obsolete and the NDC Mediagroep took the lead.

 On 1 July 2013 the Friesch Dagblad, a title owned by the Fryslân Boppe Oranjewoud Foundation, was added to the NDC Mediagroep and FB Oranjewoud became the majority (51%) stakeholder in NDC Mediagroep.
 Other shares were held by ING Bank (33%) and foundation Je Maintiendrai (16%).
 On 19 June 2015, when ING Bank exited NDC Mediagroep, FB increased its holdings to 83%, with Je Maintiendrai owning the other 17%.

 In June 2017, NDC Mediagroep purchased Boom Nieuwsmedia in Meppel, the subsidiary of Royal Boom that managed newspapers, magazines and websites.
 The purchase enabled NDC Mediagroep to strengthen its position in South Drenthe and South Friesland and in North Flevoland and North Overijssel.
 NDC continued to use the name Boom Nieuwsmedia for its publications centered in Meppel until 1 January 2018.
 The Kop van Overijssel and the North Flevopolder were extensions of NDC's reach.

 As a consequence of expensive acquisitions and reorganizations and deteriorating income from subscriptions, sales, and advertisements, NDC Mediagroep reported in February 2020 losing 5.2 million euros over 2017 and 4.8 million over 2018.
 In September 2020, Mediahuis acquired NDC Mediagroep.

-Since 2021: Mediahuis Noord
+2021–2025: Mediahuis Noord

 In late 2021, the company changed its name to Mediahuis Noord.
 In January 2022, Mediahuis Noord acquired Hoekstra Krantendruk in Emmeloord.
 By March 2022, the printing facilities and offices in Emmeloord closed.
 Hoekstra continued as a brand of Mediahuis Noord Grafisch Bedrijf, the print and graphics subsidiary of Mediahuis Noord, located in Leeuwarden.

+On 1 April 2025, Mediahuis Noord and Mediahuis Limburg merged into Mediahuis Nederland.